 - Hand cream, body lotion, face masks | Highly recommended.
 You’ll likely be in dresses, shorts and tanks, so lather up and show off that glowing skin!
 Plus, Vegas weather is super drying.

 And that’s a wrap!
 As you can see, there’s so much more to Las Vegas than just casinos, partying, and overpriced hotels.
-You can easily find romantic things to do in Las Vegas.
+You can easily find romantic things to do in Las Vegas for couples.

 Have any questions or looking for more Vegas advice?
 Drop your questions in the chat!